je-nnyt/tp/docs/UserGuide.md

 Required arguments: `index` or `name`

-Special case for listing all accommodations of the current trip `list accommodation --n all`
+Special case for listing all accommodations of the current trip `list accommodation --all` or `list accommodation --n all`

 Example of usage: